 So take a minute break to give this piece a little love.
 So here’s how it went-my Cubbon Park morning walk!

 I went to this Cubbon Park morning in Bangalore about a month ago, but I still can’t get its peaceful environment out of my mind.

 To be honest with you, it’s like any other park out there.
 It’s how one visualizes an ideal park on an ideal morning.

-Imagine this- a touch of cool breeze with visible mist around the park.
-No sound of boomers talking or cars passing by… the only sound that you do hear would be the trees merrily swaying its branches and birds chirping.
+Imagine this – A touch of cool breeze with visible mist around the park.
+No sound of boomers talking or cars passing by.
+The only sound that you do hear would be the trees merrily swaying their branches and birds chirping.